-Worst-case execution time analysis is likely the most challenging part of CAST-32A / A(M)C 20-193 compliance.
+Worst-case execution time analysis is likely the most challenging part of multicore compliance in line with A(M)C 20-193 or CAST-32A objectives.
 You will need to evaluate potential methods of doing this analysis early in your DO-178C project.
 In recent years, methods have arisen to perform this analysis, which use interference-generating applications to stress specific shared resources on the multicore system so "worst-case" timing behavior can be analyzed.